-An importer, as a person placing a product on the market, has a great responsibility.
+As a person placing a product on the market, an importer has a great responsibility.
 They are responsible for informing the consumer about the safe use of the offered product.
 As the importer, you will be charged for any damage to the consumer’s health resulting from the improper use of the article resulting in the lack of a relevant user manual.
 That is why it is so essential to attach (if required) the instructions to each of the products you import.
 It can only be done by making sure that the Chinese party fulfills your requirements by providing a user manual.